-As the average cosmetics consumer gains interest in sustainability trends, the demand for clean and ethically sourced personal care and cosmetics products such as probiotic face wash, serums, and moisturizers has also started to witness an upwards trajectory.
+As the average cosmetics consumer gains interest in sustainability trends, the demand for clean and ethically sourced personal care and cosmetics products such as probiotic face wash, serums, and moisturizers have also started to witness an upwards trajectory.

-The trend of probiotic cosmetic products first came out of Europe and North America, and has rapidly become a global phenomenon, as Asian manufacturers and consumers make their presence felt in the industry.
+The trend of probiotic cosmetic products first came out of Europe and North America and has rapidly become a global phenomenon, as Asian manufacturers and consumers make their presence felt in the industry.
 In the near future, multinational companies will not only push to launch new ethical and natural product lines, they will also invest in sustainable packaging formats and materials, sustainable ingredient sourcing, while following clean and ethical label trends.

 These changes will largely come about as millennials are gaining in terms of spending power.
 These consumer groups have become the major buying influence for organic, natural and probiotic cosmetics products, which is supported by the rise of major e-retailers in the field.
 Even as these changes occur, digital technologies are making rapid inroads into the global beauty industry, as brands have taken to new marketing strategies and outlets.

 Digital Technologies Aid New Entrants in the Field of Probiotic Cosmetic Products

 The beauty sector is displaying substantial advancements in terms of adopting digital tech owing to differences in how the industry handles customer engagement parameters.
 Digital marketing and the influence of social media for natural and sustainable color cosmetics has surpassed that of other FMCG sector categories.